Service Interval Units

 Consumption-Based Units

-Consumption-based units schedule services after the asset's usage (tracked by a "clock") reaches a threshold.
-These depend on actual or estimated usage recorded against the asset — see Asset Clock Readings.
+Units with a Basis of Consumption schedule services after the asset's usage (tracked by a clock) reaches a threshold.
+These depend on actual or estimated usage recorded against the asset - see Asset Clock Readings.
+The default units shipped with this Basis are:

 | Unit | Example Schedule |